jdereg/json-io/user-guide-readOptions.md

 >#### `ReadOptionsBuilder` addNonReferenceableClass(`Class`)
 >- [ ] Adds a class to be considered "non-referenceable."
 Examples are the built-in primitives.

+### Add InjectorFactory

+The `addInjectorFactory` method in `json-io` allows you to specify a custom, global approach for injecting values into an object.
+For instance, if you have a specific way of declaring setter methods and want them to be invoked when setting values, this method can accommodate that.
+Additionally, it can be used to customize value injection for inner classes with special naming conventions.

+>#### ReadOptionsBuilder.addInjectorFactory(`InjectorFactory factory`)

+### Add FieldFilter

+The `addFieldFilter` method in `json-io` allows you to add a custom filter to eliminate fields from consideration.
+There are already two built-in `FieldFilters`, one for filtering out static fields and another for filtering out Enum fields.

+>#### ReadOptionsBuilder.addFieldFilter(`FieldFilter filter`)
 ---
 ## Application Scoped Options (Full Lifecycle of JVM)